uksrc/uksrc.github.io/_pages/science-projects.md

 ## What you can expect

-- **Resource access** on UKSRC and national computing facilities for your project.
+- **Resource access** on ukSRC and national computing facilities for your project.
 - **User support** for technical and scientific issues related to your data and processing.
 - **HPC training** — regular basic HPC training sessions, plus advanced HPC training, to help you make the most of the facilities.
 - **Project check-ins** during the year, with annual **user renewal and project reporting**.